 Risk of lactic acidosis

 Certain factors can increase your risk of lactic acidosis.
-If you already have problems with your kidneys, liver, or heart, your risk may be higher.
+If you already have a problem with your kidneys, liver, or heart, your risk may be higher.
 Drinking alcohol is also a risk factor.
 You can talk with your doctor about ways to decrease your risk of this serious side effect.

 - trouble breathing